denoland/docs/runtime/manual/runtime/webassembly/using_wasm.md

+---
-# Using WebAssembly in Deno
+title: "Using WebAssembly in Deno"
+---

 To run WebAssembly in Deno, all you need is a binary to run.
 WebAssembly is a binary data format.
 This means that `.wasm` files are not directly human